redmic-project/docker-docker-deploy/README.md

 # Docker deploy

 Docker deployment utilities for REDMIC infrastructure.
-You can use it to deploy your own services into your servers.
+You can use it to deploy your own services, supporting **docker-compose** and **Docker Swarm** environments.

 ## Actions

-* **deploy**: Perform a deployment of a service on a remote Docker environment.
+* **deploy**: Perform a service deployment on a remote Docker environment.
 Contains 3 stages:

   * *prepare-deploy*: Copy resources to remote environment (*docker-compose* files, service configurations...), prepare environment variables and directories, etc.

   * *do-deploy*: Launch service on Docker environment.
-Both standard (using docker-compose) and Swarm modes are supported on remote Docker environment, but Swarm mode is recommended (even for a single-node clusters).
+Both standard (using *docker-compose*) and *Swarm* modes are supported on remote Docker environment, but *Swarm* mode is recommended (even for single-node clusters).

-  * *check-deploy*: Once deployment is done, this stage wait a defined period of time for the service to being up and running (or stopped after run successfully).
+  * *check-deploy*: Once deployment is done, this stage waits a defined time period for the service to being up and running (or stopped after run successfully).
 If service status remains stable after several checks, then it is considered successfully deployed.

-* **create-nets**: Prepare remote environment creating Docker networks which are external to service (not created by service deployment itself).
+* **create-nets**: Prepare remote environment creating Docker networks which are external to service definition (not created by service deployment itself, defined as *external* in compose files).

 * **relaunch**: Force a previously deployed service to update, relaunching it with the same service configuration.
-Available only for Swarm mode.
+Available only for *Swarm* mode.

 ## Usage

-For REDMIC, we use this image automatically from jobs defined in GitLabCI configuration, but you can run it directly:
+For REDMIC, we use this image into CI/CD configuration.
+Deploy jobs are defined into our [GitLab CI configuration](https://gitlab.com/redmic-project/gitlab-ci-templates), but you can run it directly using `docker run`:

 ```
 $ docker run --rm --name docker-deploy \
-	-e STACK=your-stack-name -e SSH_REMOTE=ssh-user@ssh-host -e DEPLOY_KEY="<your-private-key>" \
+	-e STACK=your-stack-name -e SSH_REMOTE=ssh-user@host -e DEPLOY_KEY="<your-private-key>" \
+	-v $(pwd)/docker-compose.yml:/docker-compose.yml \
 	redmic/docker-docker-deploy:latest \
 	<action> <arg1> <arg2> ...
 ```

-As you can see, there is configuration through environment variables and by script (<action>) parameters.
+As you can see, configuration is possible through environment variables and by script (<action>) parameters.

-By environment variables, you can configure:
+Using environment variables, you can configure:

 * Behaviour of this image itself.
-	* When action is *deploy* and using the `$ENV_PREFIX` in your variables, the remote environment (where you are deploying to) for service configuration.
+* Remote environment (where you are deploying to) for service configuration and service environment variables.
+Only when action is *deploy* and using the `ENV_PREFIX` prefix in your variable names.

-By script parameters you can set:
+Using script parameters you can set:

-	* When action is *deploy*, remote environment variables, in order to configure your service.
-These parameters overwrite remote environment variables, including those defined using the `$ENV_PREFIX`.
+* When action is *deploy*, remote environment for service configuration and service environment variables.
+These parameters overwrite previous environment values, including those defined using the `ENV_PREFIX` prefix.
-	* When action is *create-nets*, the name of the networks that are going to be created.
+* When action is *create-nets*, the name of external networks to create.

+## Configuration

+### Docker deploy

 You may define these environment variables (**bold** are mandatory):

+* **DEPLOY_KEY**: Private key used to authenticate, paired with a public key accepted by remote host.
+* **SSH_REMOTE**: SSH user and hostname (DNS or IP) of remote host where you are going to deploy.
-* **STACK**: Name of Docker stack (Swarm mode) or project (docker-compose mode) used to wrap deployed services.
+* **STACK**: Name of Docker stack (*Swarm* mode) or project (*docker-compose* mode) used to wrap deployed services.

-* **SSH_REMOTE**: SSH user and host of remote machine where you are going to deploy.
-* **DEPLOY_KEY**: Private key paired with a public key accepted by remote machine, used to authenticate.
-* *SERVICE*: Name of service to relaunch. **Required** for relaunch action.
-* *SERVICES_TO_DEPLOY*: Names of services to deploy, separated by space.
-Only for standard mode (docker-compose).
-* *ENV_PREFIX*: Prefix used to identify variables to be defined in remote environment (without this prefix).
-Default `DD_`.
-* *ENV_SPACE_REPLACEMENT*: Unique string used to replace spaces into variable values while handling them.
-Default `<dd-space>`.
-* *COMPOSE_FILE*: Name of docker-compose file with deployment definition.
+* *COMPOSE_FILE*: Name of service definition file.
 Multiple files are supported, separated by colon (`:`).
 Default `docker-compose.yml`.
-* *DEPLOY_PATH*: Path in remote host where deployment directory (containing temporary files) will be created.
-Default `~`.
+* *DEFAULT_DEPLOY_FILES*: Files needed for deployment.
+Used only if `DEPLOY_DIR_NAME` directory does not exist.
+Default `docker-compose*.yml .env`.
 * *DEPLOY_DIR_NAME*: Name of directory containing files needed for deployment.
+If directory exists, `DEFAULT_DEPLOY_FILES` is ignored and all content is copied to remote host.
 Default `deploy`.
-* *DEFAULT_DEPLOY_FILES*: Files needed for deployment, if `${DEPLOY_DIR_NAME}` does not exist.
-Default `docker-compose*.yml .env`.
+* *DEPLOY_PATH*: Path in remote host where deployment directory (used to hold temporary files) will be created.
+Default `~`.
+* *ENV_PREFIX*: Prefix used to identify variables to be defined in remote environment and service, available there without this prefix.
+Change this if default value collides with the beginning of your variable names.
+Default `DD_`.
+* *ENV_SPACE_REPLACEMENT*: Unique string (change this if that is not true for you) used to replace spaces into variable values while handling them.
+Default `<dd-space>`.
-* *FORCE_DOCKER_COMPOSE*: Use always standard mode with docker-compose instead of Docker Swarm, even if it is available on remote Docker environment.
+* *FORCE_DOCKER_COMPOSE*: Use always standard (*docker-compose*) mode instead of Docker *Swarm*, even if it is available on remote Docker environment.
 Default `0`.
+* *GREP_BIN*: Path to *grep* binary in remote host.
+Default `grep`.
+* *REGISTRY_PASS*: Docker registry password, corresponding to a user with read permissions. **Required** for private registry or repository.
-* *REGISTRY_URL*: Address of Docker registry where Docker images to deploy are stored.
-Leave it empty to use Docker Hub registry.
+* *REGISTRY_URL*: Docker registry address, where Docker must log in to retrieve images.
+Useful only when using private registry or repository.
+Default is empty, to use Docker Hub registry.
-* *REGISTRY_USER*: Docker registry username of user with read permissions. **Required** for private registries.
+* *REGISTRY_USER*: Docker registry username, corresponding to a user with read permissions. **Required** for private registry or repository.
-* *REGISTRY_PASS*: Docker registry user password of user with read permissions. **Required** for private registries.
+* *SERVICE*: Name of service to relaunch (`<stack-name>_<service-name>`).
+Available and **required** only for *relaunch* action.
 * *SERVICES_TO_CHECK*: Names of services to check after deployment, separated by space.
-* *STATUS_CHECK_RETRIES*: Default `10`.
-* *STATUS_CHECK_INTERVAL*: Default `20`.
+Default is `STACK` variable value, but setting this to a valid service name is recommended (`<stack-name>_<service-name>`).
+* *SERVICES_TO_DEPLOY*: Names of services to deploy, separated by space.
+Available only for standard (*docker-compose*) mode.
+Default is empty, to deploy all defined services.
-* *STATUS_CHECK_DELAY*: Default `120`.
+* *STATUS_CHECK_DELAY*: Seconds to wait before check deployment.
+Default `120`.
+* *STATUS_CHECK_INTERVAL*: Seconds to wait between check iterations.
+Default `20`.
-* *STATUS_CHECK_MIN_HITS*: Default `3`.
+* *STATUS_CHECK_MIN_HITS*: Minimum number of successful checks to consider deployment as successful.
+Default `3`.
+* *STATUS_CHECK_RETRIES*: Maximum number of checks before considering deployment as failed.
+Default `10`.
 * *USE_IMAGE_DIGEST*: Update service image using digest data when relaunching.
+Available only for *relaunch* action.
 Default `0`.

-* *GREP_BIN*: Default `grep`.
+### Your services

+When using *deploy* action, you can configure your own services through variables:

+* Define any variable whose name is prefixed by `ENV_PREFIX` prefix:
+	1. Set variable `docker run ... -e DD_ANY_NAME=value ... deploy`.
+	2. `ANY_NAME` will be available into service containers with `value` value.
+* Pass any variable as deploy script parameter (without `ENV_PREFIX` prefix):
+	1. Set parameter to deploy script: `docker run ... deploy ANY_NAME=value`.
+	2. `ANY_NAME` will be available into service containers with `value` value.

 ## Examples

 ### Deploy

 ```
-# You must define a valid deploy configuration
 $ ls -a deploy
 .  ..  docker-compose.yml  .env

-# Use a private key allowed in the remote host
 $ export DEPLOY_KEY="
 -----BEGIN RSA PRIVATE KEY-----
 MIICXQIBAAKBgQDozua2ox1gweQ8/889/8ViH/9sI95+/6px1B+IKSJvmf1qLkD4